×

 How to Use Italian Possessive Pronouns

-There are only eight of these in English, but in Italian, possessive pronouns must agree in gender and number with the noun they’re replacing—so there are 24 of them!
+His and hers, yours and mine—these are all examples of possessive pronouns, and there are only eight of these in English.
+In Italian, possessive pronouns must agree in gender and number with the noun they’re replacing—so there are 24 of them.

 Determine the Gender and Quantity of Italian Possessive Pronouns